Top 7 Microservice Design Patterns to Use For Your Business in 2022

 - A combination of SQL and NoSQL database architecture to handle a large volume of data

-- Hosted SQL database on AWS RDS to take automated backup, data replication, etc.
+- Hosted SQL database on Amazon RDS to take automated backup, data replication, etc.

-Storage and retrieval of non-relational data through AWS DynamoDB.
+Storage and retrieval of non-relational data through Amazon DynamoDB.

 Also, automating the development process helped reduce the app development time by ten hours each week.
 If you are looking for an advanced microservice solution for your business, get in touch with us.